Left: Clifford circa, 1955

 Height and Weight: 4’0″ and 65 pounds

-Distinguishing Characteristics: White Male, Brown hair, Brown eyes, Clifford has a scar on the back of his hand
+Distinguishing Characteristics: Caucasian Male, Brown hair, Brown eyes, Clifford has a scar on the back of his hand

 Details of Disappearance